cs10/fa18/bios/MansiBio.md

 ## WHAT ARE YOUR HOBBIES?

-I really enjoy learning new things, watching TV, and singing (though I’m not very good at it).
+I really enjoy learning new things, reading, watching TV, and singing (though I’m not very good at it).

-## WHAT ARE SOME OF YOUR TALENTS & SKILLS?
+## WHAT COMMITMENTS WILL BE CONSUMING YOUR CYCLES THIS SEMESTER?
-My classes (CS70, Stat 134, Stat 133, Data 8), teaching CS10, research, and some awesome clubs :)
+My classes (CS170: Algorithms, CS186: Databases, Data100: Principles of Data Science, Ling100: Introduction to Linguistics), teaching CS10, and research! :)